This blog was updated Nevember 10, 2022.

 Keeler Christmas Light Display

 Located in Putnam Valley, the Keeler Christmas Light Display uses one million lights for its incredible show.
-Hosted by the Keeler family, it takes three months – and a lot of elves – to set up the display.
+Hosted by the Keeler family, it takes three months – and many elves – to set up the display.
 Visitors will spy Santa on the roof, a holiday train, and lots of familiar holiday characters.

 Westchester’s Winter Wonderland